rhbrady/CodeU-Spring-2018/README.md

 ## Compiling with the Console

+Create a `classes` directory inside `ChatApp/WEB-INF`.

-From the top-level `codeu_example_project` directory, execute the following command:
+Then from the top-level `codeu_example_project` directory, execute the following command:

 **Windows**